Quick Links

 Key Stage 3

-In Year 7 students study a range of exciting key individuals and events from the Norman Conquest to Victorian England.
+In Year 7 students study a range of exciting key individuals and events from the invasion of the Romans to the Norman Dynasty through to Tudor England.

-In Year 8 we focus on the tumultuous 20th Century, in particular WW1, WW2 and the Cold War.
+In Year 9 we focus on the tumultuous 20th Century, in particular WW1, WW2 and a depth study on Germany.

 Key Stage 4